icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

   facet: sequence<string>        // The fragment encoded as an empty sequence or a 1-element sequence.
   invocationMode: InvocationMode // IceRPC always encodes Twoway and ignores this value during decoding.
   secure: bool                   // IceRPC always encodes false and ignores this value during decoding.
-  protocolMajor: uint8           // 1 for ice and 2 for icerpc
+  protocolMajor: uint8           // 1 for ice and 2 for icerpc.
-  protocolMinor: uint8           // always 0
+  protocolMinor: uint8           // Always 0.
-  encodingMajor: uint8           // always 1
+  encodingMajor: uint8           // IceRPC always encodes 1 and ignores this value during decoding.
-  encodingMinor: uint8           // always 0
+  encodingMinor: uint8           // IceRPC always encodes 1 and ignores this value during decoding.
   serverAddressList: sequence<ServerAddressData>
-  adapterId: string              // encoded only when serverAddressList is empty }
+  adapterId: string              // Encoded only when serverAddressList is empty.
+}

 compact struct Identity {